Artificial Intelligence Governance for New Zealand Government Agencies

 - • Shared governance standards for multi-agency AI projects

-- • Interoperability requirements for data sharing
+- • Interoperability requirements for data sharing between organisations

-- • Joint procurement governance for common-use AI
+- • Joint procurement governance for common-use AI solutions

-- • Knowledge-sharing frameworks between agencies
+- • Knowledge-sharing frameworks for cross-agency coordination

 Common Questions From Government Agencies